andrijasinski/andrijasinski.github.io/content/portfolio/_index.md

 Astrologers proclaim a week of fine art.
 These pictures are worth exploring.

-But don't be too excited, it's all downhill from here.
+But don't get too excited, it's all downhill from here.